Neocky/Text2McBook/README.md

 ## Usage

-Create/edit the text file in the same folder where the python script is with the name: `text.txt` and add your book text in there.
+Create/edit the text file in the same folder where the python script is with the name `text.txt` and add your book text in there.
 This is the text that you want to be converted to a minecraft book format.
 Run the script: `text2mcbook.py`.
 Now a `booktext.txt` file should be created.